 Health screening - men age 65 and older

-All adults should visit their health care provider from time to time, even if they are healthy.
+All adults should visit their health care provider regularly, even if they feel healthy.
 The purpose of these visits is to:

 - Screen for diseases